 Google doesn’t make SEO reporting easy

-Google is not excited about helping us with our SEO reporting.
-I’ve written before about how Google Analytics is not an SEO friendly tool.
+Google is not excited to help us with our SEO reporting.
+I’ve written about how Google Analytics is not an SEO friendly tool in the past, and still feel that way today.
 Ready-made SEO reports in Google Analytics are lacking, and it causes frustration for many users.

 Not to be a downer, but there’s also another big problem with Google’s SEO data.